 - Increased body temperature

 - Heavy sweating and seizures

 Many individuals who are addicted to amphetamine will need professional help in breaking free from it.
 Even if an addict manages to stop, the withdrawal symptoms that they experience will be severe, and could lead to relapse.
 It is for this reason that amphetamine rehab services are so important.
 Addiction treatment facilities will help addicts overcome the malnutrition that they have experienced as a result of consuming the drug.

 Patients will also need to be assessed to determine the extent of their addiction.
 This helps the rehab staff determine the most effective mode of treatment.
 Rehab services can be costly, but there are many payment options available such as using Medicare or Medicaid to offset the costs.

-Call or email us at New Life Addiction Treatment Center, where we can assist you in beginning your journey towards total recovery!
+Call or email us at NeuroPsychiatric Addiction Clinic, where we can assist you in beginning your journey towards total recovery!